-Bellydance museum will be renovating!
+Bellydance museum is busy renovating!

 The foundations of the belly dance museum were in the early days of and even before internet.
 Things change, so time to keep up...

 Bellydance Museum © 1999 to 2014 : Origins of oriental dance, bellydancing and famous historic bellydancers

 Why the spikes on the Ouled Nail bracelets?